scrutinizer-ci/scrutinizer/README.md

 Installing Project Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Simply run composer's install command, this will automatically download all the necessary dependencies and install
+Simply run composer's and npm's install command, this will automatically download all the necessary dependencies and install
 them locally in the directory:

 ```
 $ composer install
+$ npm install
 ```

 Installing PHPUnit